 Aswan is the southernmost city of Egypt and is located to the north of Lake Nasser.
-Although the monuments in this area are limited compared to Luxor, Aswan is a base for sightseeing of the temples of Philae, Kabasha and the Temple of the Sun of King Ramses II in Abu Simbel.
+Although the monuments in this area are limited compared to Luxor, Aswan is a base for sightseeing of the temples of Philae, Kabasha and the Temple of the Sun of King Ramses II in Abu Simbel of ancient Egypt.
 This temple is also the best starting point for sightseeing of the area to find other temples like the temples of Edfu & Kom Ombo, between Aswan and Luxor.

-A thousand years after the construction of the Great Pyramids, a new kingdom emerged in Egypt, and power was transferred from the ancient capital of Memphis to Thebes in the south.
+A thousand years after the construction of the Great Pyramids, a new kingdom emerged in Egypt. then, the power was transferred from the ancient Egypt capital of Memphis to Thebes in the south.
 Luxor is the best place to visit in Egypt for unique temples such as Karnak and Luxor.
 Also, this area has an ancient royal tomb of the Valley of the Kings and the Queen which is a spectacular desert and river scenery for many tourists.

 10. Giza Necropolis

-Giza Necropolis is located in the vicinity of southwest of Cairo and it is probably one of the most famous ancient sites in the world.
+Giza Necropolis is located in the vicinity of southwest of Cairo and it is probably one of the most famous sites of the ancient Egypt.
 The pyramids, along with the Sphinx sculpture at the base of the Giza Plateau, display a symbolic image of Egypt.
 The pyramids were built over three generations by Khufu, Khafre as well as Menkaure.
-Alongside these large and massive monuments, a number of small structures known as the Queen’s Pyramids temples can be found here.
+Alongside these large and massive monuments, there are a number of small structures as well.
+They are famous as the Queen’s Pyramids temples.